NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

         NONE/UNKNOWN
       </td>
       <td colspan="5" rowspan="1">
-        Cloudflare generated a response that denotes the asset is not eligible for caching.
+        Khulnasoft generated a response that denotes the asset is not eligible for caching.
 This may have happened because:
           <li>A Worker generated a response without sending any subrequests.
 In this case, the response did not come from cache, so the cache status will be <code>none/unknown</code>.
           <li>A Worker request made a subrequest (<code>fetch</code>).
 In this case, the subrequest will be logged with a cache status, while the main request will be logged with <code>none/unknown</code> status (the main request did not hit cache, since Workers sits in front of cache).</li>
           <li>A WAF custom rule was triggered to block a request.
-The response will come from the Cloudflare global network before it hits cache.
-Since there is no cache status, Cloudflare will log as <code>none/unknown</code>.</li>
+The response will come from the Khulnasoft global network before it hits cache.
+Since there is no cache status, Khulnasoft will log as <code>none/unknown</code>.</li>
           <li>A redirect page rule caused the global network to respond with a redirect to another asset/URL.
 This redirect response happens before the request reaches cache, so the cache status is <code>none/unknown</code>.</li>
       </td>
     </tr>